-Living in the Niagara Region not only affords the opportunities to work at our six hospital sites but also enjoy the Niagara Region experience.
+Living in the Niagara region not only affords the opportunities to work at Niagara Health but also enjoy the Niagara region experience.

 The Niagara Region is made up of 12 municipalities.
 Niagara Health has hospital sites in each of the following cities.
 For further information on what the cities have to offer please visit the following links:

 Niagara Health is affiliated with Brock University and Niagara College in partnership with their nursing and health care programs.
 Further information on what courses are offered at Brock University and Niagara College, please visit Niagara College or Brock University.

 Within the Niagara Region there is a wide variety of entertainment options as well as local attractions that will enhance your lifestyle.
 Some of these attractions included: